morkonrad/CoopCL/README.md

 For Windows, Visual Studio 2015 is a minimal tested version.
 For Linux it's tested with GCC 7.0 and Clang 5.0.
 In generall, compiler need to support C++14.

-Now after succesfull build you can call unit tests to check if they pass:
+After succesfull build you can call unit tests to check if they pass:
  1. cd /clDriver
  2. ctest